zotonic/deb/doc/manuals/datamodel/resources.rst

 Deleted resources
 .................

 Whenever a resource is deleted, an entry is added to the ``rsc_gone`` table.
-The page and id controllers will server a *410 Gone* when a deleted resource is requested.
+The page and id controllers will serve a *410 Gone* when a deleted resource is requested.

 .. seealso:: :ref:`model-rsc_gone`.